 - Net-Duration: 1 hour

-To review scheduled booking options, please refer to: 2021 Legal CPD programme
+To book this lecture please refer to: 2023 Legal CPD programme